overture-stack/website/markdown/documentation/arranger/installation/configuration/app.md

 As mentioned earlier, we also provide a pre-built React UI called DMS-UI, which facilitates the integration of Ego and Arranger in a web browser.
 You can find more information in our [DMS-UI documentation](https://overture.bio/documentation/dms-ui).
 </Note>

-If you want to see Arranger components implemented within a live enviorment checkout out <a href="https://virusseq-dataportal.ca/explorer" target="_blank" rel="noopener noreferrer">the CanCOGen VirusSeq Data Portal</a>.
+If you want to see Arranger components implemented within a live enviorment checkout out the <a href="https://virusseq-dataportal.ca/explorer" target="_blank" rel="noopener noreferrer">VirusSeq Data Portal</a>.